Top 5+ Best Supermetrics Alternatives 2025 (Our Pick)

 7) How Much Resource is Required?

 Again, this one, too, meets your requirements.
-There are several factors that determine the number of resources you need.
+Several factors determine the number of resources you need.
 Factors like,

 Play a vital role in the number of resources needed.